KatrixReloaded/SoliditySecurityNotes/NOTES.md

   - To set it up, in the root dir of the codebase, create dir `certora` which will have two sub-dirs, `conf` and `spec`
   - `conf` will have the configurations required for Certora to run, can be specified in the terminal but would be too long so ideal to have this dir
   - In the conf dir, create a file `example.conf`.
 This file will have a `"files": [...]` tag which will specify the target files, and `"verify":` will specify whatever we want to verify, basically the contract name, then a colon and the spec file location
+  - In the conf file, there are a few more things to add:
+    - `optimistic_loop`- Basically, there's a loop in the function and you trust it
+    - `rule_sanity`- Certora will skip stupid rules
+    - `msg`- A custom message for the cli
+    - `wait_for_results`- Wait for results
+    - Check the docs to dig deeper into these configs
   - **Certora spec syntax**
     - We can set up `rules` or `invariants` (along with other stuff, check docs, but these two are the most important parts)
       - A `rule` specifies certain conditions after which an invariant should hold.
 Eg: Call x, y, and z then a should hold